roberto-triumph/triumph4php/docs/php-linter.md

 		logDebug($myVar);
 	}

-Here, `$myVar` should be labelled as uninitialized, but triump4php's linter does not do so.
+Here, `$myVar` should be labeled as uninitialized, but triump4php's linter does not do so.
 There is a valid reason for this: PHP allows use of uninitialized variables that to be passed by reference and initialized by the function that is called.
 An example of this is the preg_match function